furusystems/Barrage/README.md

 				# "fire" blocks take a named bullet or an anonymous "bullet"
 				fire bullet at absolute speed 0.75
 				do action
-					fire bullet at sequential speed 0.15
+					fire bullet at sequential speed 0.15 in aimed direction
 					# repeat blocks cause actions to retrigger (duh)
 					# all commands in parentheses are parsed to hscript
 					# hscript values are executed at runtime